 No need to worry—we will prorate your first month’s tuition.

-Artistic Swimming: The make-up class level and location cannot be guaranteed.
+Swimming: The make-up level and instructor cannot be guaranteed.

 You can either visit our school or call us.
 We will do our best to help you find a time that will work for you.